creativenull/efmls-configs-nvim/README.md

 ## Installation

-Install with your favorite plugin manager or just use builtin `packages`.
+Install with your favorite plugin manager or just use builtin package.

 ### vim-plug